aquasecurity/trivy-operator/docs/getting-started/installation/olm.md

 The [Operator Lifecycle Manager (OLM)][olm] provides a declarative way to install and upgrade operators and their dependencies.

-You can install the Trivy operator from [OperatorHub.io] or [ArtifactHUB] by creating the OperatorGroup, which defines the operator's multitenancy, and Subscription that links everything together to run the operator's pod.
+You can install the Trivy Operator from [OperatorHub.io] or [ArtifactHUB] by creating the OperatorGroup, which defines the Operator's multitenancy, and Subscription that links everything together to run the operator's pod.

-As an example, let's install the operator from the OperatorHub catalog in the `trivy-system` namespace and configure it to watch the `default` namespaces:
+As an example, let's install the Operator from the OperatorHub catalog in the `trivy-system` namespace and configure it to watch the `default` namespaces:

 1. Install the Operator Lifecycle Manager: